 IP3 is working on plans for an annual award to recognise professionalism and ethics at the highest level.

-The David O’Leary Award, named in honour of a man who made an enormous contribution to the IFIP Global Industry Council and who embodied and was a role model for all the qualities of a true Professional.
+The IFIP IP3 David O’Leary award from REDDS Capital was named in honour of a man who made an enormous contribution to the IFIP Global Industry Council and who embodied, and was a role model for, all the qualities of a true Professional.

 David passed away in 2018.
 At the time, Stephen Ibaraki wrote a tribute to his extensive achievements: